filipsnastins/tomodachi-testcontainers/README.md

   - This is the most production-like way, but has some significant drawbacks in automated testing.
   - It requires a separate AWS account dedicated only to automated tests.
-  - It's tricky to setup AWS credentials and permissions securely in the CI pipeline.
+  - It's tricky to setup AWS credentials and permissions securely in the deployment pipeline.
   - Need to be careful to not mutate production infrastructure.
   - Costs some money for using real AWS services.
   - It's slow, because we're making real network calls to AWS.